SamAde1203/trialforge-ai/CONTRIBUTING.md

 bash
 Copy code
 git checkout -b feature/my-feature
-3. Make changes with good commit hygiene
+3. Commit messages
-Follow conventional commits:
+Follow a conventional commits style:

-vbnet
+text
 Copy code
 feat: add new simulation engine
 fix: resolve dropout modelling error
 docs: update README with new outputs
+chore: update dependencies
+refactor: simplify power calculation
-4. Run lint + type checks
+4. Run lint & type checks
-bash
-Copy code
+Before opening a PR, please run:

 npm run lint
 npm run type-check
-5. Submit a Pull Request
-PRs should include:

-Clear description of your change

-Screenshots (for UI updates)

-Links to related issues

-Notes on any statistical or clinical assumptions introduced

-A maintainer will review and request changes if necessary.

 🧪 Testing
-Simulation, statistical, and AI-parsing logic should include:
+Simulation, statistical, and AI-parsing logic should aim to include:

-Unit tests
+Unit tests (where reasonable)

 Input validation

-Deterministic mode for reproducibility
+Deterministic modes for reproducibility

-(Full testing suite coming soon.)
+A full testing suite is planned; for now, focus on not breaking existing behaviour and keeping functions pure where possible.

 🛡 Governance & Safety Notes
 TrialForge AI is not a medical device.

 All contributions must:

-Avoid patient-level data
+Avoid patient-level data and PHI

-Avoid clinical decision support
+Avoid clinical decision support functionality

 Avoid claims of diagnostic, therapeutic, or regulatory validity

+Preserve and respect existing disclaimers

+If you are unsure whether a feature crosses that line, open an issue first and we’ll discuss.

+🤝 Pull Request Guidelines
+PRs should include:

+A clear description of what changed and why

+Screenshots / GIFs for significant UI updates

+Notes on any statistical or clinical assumptions introduced

+Links to related issues (e.g. Closes #12)

+A maintainer will review your PR and may request changes before merging.

 🏆 Thank You
 Your contributions help TrialForge AI empower researchers, methodologists, and innovation labs worldwide.
+Thank you for helping make trial design and simulation more transparent, rigorous, and accessible.